This easy London Broil recipe highlights the bold, beefy flavor of top round steak and requires very little work.

 - 1.5 lbs. top round steak 1 - 1.25 inches thick

 - 1 teaspoon Diamond Crystal kosher salt or ½ teaspoon of any other salt

 - In a small bowl, whisk together the balsamic vinegar, soy sauce, mustard, garlic powder, and cumin.
 Place the steak in a Ziploc bag.
 Pour the marinade into the bag and rub it all over the steak.
 Seal the bag, removing as much air as possible.
 Place the bag on a plate in the fridge for at least 4 hours or overnight.
 If you're home while the steak is marinating, flip it once in a while.

 - Remove the steak from the fridge 1-2 hours before cooking, to allow it to reach room temperature.

 - Heat a well-seasoned cast iron skillet over medium-high heat until very hot, about 3 minutes.

-- Remove the steak from the bag and pat dry with paper towels.
-Sprinkle with salt and pepper.
+- Remove the steak from the bag and pat it dry with paper towels.
+Sprinkle it on both sides with salt and pepper.
 Place the steak in the hot skillet.
-Cook it 3 minutes, without moving.
-Flip to the other side (it should be deeply browned and slightly charred on the first side) and cook 3 more minutes, again without moving it.
+Cook it for 3 minutes without moving.
+Flip to the other side (it should be deeply browned and slightly charred on the first side) and cook for 3 more minutes, again without moving it.

-- Transfer the London Broil to a cutting board.
-Slice it very thinly, and serve.
+- Transfer the steak to a cutting board.
+Slice it very thinly and serve.